teamamracoder/pixify/README.md

 ## Step 5: Database Setup

     - Open pgAdmin4
+    - if you have a database named 'pixify', then delete
     - create database 'pixify'
     - make sure you have set password = 2023 ,for default user 'postgres' while installing and setting up postgresSQL database
         - if not then open query tool on the database 'pixify' and run below commands